 11. The Battery

-The Battery at the tip of the Charleston peninsula is a popular destination and turnaround point for boaters starting their journeys on one of Charleston’s rivers.
-Here, you will have one of the most classic views of our picturesque city, with the historic homes south of Broad, Oyster Point, and the Ravenel Bridge all within view.
+The Battery, located at the tip of the Charleston peninsula, is a popular spot for boaters starting their journeys on one of Charleston’s rivers.
+It offers a classic view of the city, with historic homes south of Broad, Oyster Point, and the Ravenel Bridge all visible from this vantage point.

-The Charleston harbor can get busy on good boating days, and the water in this area of the harbor can get choppy.
-So, you will definitely want to check the conditions before you go (which, of course, you should do no matter where you are headed on the water).
-But, on less-crowded days with calm conditions, getting here is no more challenging than getting anywhere else.
+The Charleston harbor can be bustling on good boating days, and the water in this area can be choppy.
+It’s important to check the conditions before heading out, as you should always do when boating.
+On less crowded days with calm conditions, reaching the Battery is not more challenging than reaching any other destination.

-Getting to the Battery: To get to the Battery, take the Ashley River to the end of the Charleston peninsula, or follow the Cooper River under the Ravenel Bridge—staying between the navigation aids past Shutes Folly.
-As you turn toward the Battery, just keep an eye on the surface conditions, and make sure you don’t get too close where you can risk bottoming out at low tide.
+To reach the Battery, take the Ashley River to the end of the Charleston peninsula, or follow the Cooper River under the Ravenel Bridge, staying between the navigation aids past Shutes Folly.
+Keep an eye on the surface conditions and be mindful of the tide to avoid bottoming out.

 12. Wolf Island

-Wolf Island is located at the beginning of Rantowles Creek on the Stono River.
-This inshore island is also a popular weekend destination for local boaters; though, like most other inshore boating destinations in Charleston, Wolf Island is only ever at risk for getting slightly crowded on sunny weekend days.
+Wolf Island is situated at the mouth of Rantowles Creek on the Stono River.
+It is a popular weekend spot for local boaters, although it tends to get slightly crowded on sunny weekend days, like many other inshore boating destinations in Charleston.

-Getting to Wolf Island: To get to Wolf Island, follow the directions to the Stono River sandbar, above.
+To reach Wolf Island, follow the directions to the Stono River sandbar.
 If you are coming from the John P. Limehouse Landing, Wolf Island will be on your starboard side, on the left bank of Rantowles Creek.
-If you are coming from Rantowles Creek, stay to your right once you pass under the train bridge, and you will arrive at the beach just before entering the Stono River.
+If you are coming from Rantowles Creek, stay to your right after passing under the train bridge, and you will reach the beach just before entering the Stono River.